Nourishment, habiliment, and housing are the fundamental needs of human beings. Human beings definitely could not exist without proper nourishment.

-Vegetables and fruits rich in colours and shiny textures are results of frequent colouring with various dyes and chemicals.
-These veggies mainly get contaminated with malachite green, a hazardous chemical colour.
+Vegetables and fruits rich in colours and shiny textures are a result of frequent colouring with various dyes and chemicals.
+These veggies are contaminated with malachite green, a hazardous chemical colour.

 Oxytocin saccharin, wax, calcium carbide, and copper sulphate are common adulterants in fruits and vegetables.

 Silver used as a culinary additive in India must be 99.9% pure, according to Indian standards.
-However, because silver is getting more costly, many sweet shop owners utilise silver vark, containing aluminium.
-The most common ingredients used to make these sweets are khoya and chenna, and they frequently get laced with starch.
-The good news is that you can test for food adulteration by boiling a tiny sample in water, cooling it, and then adding a few drops of iodine solution.
+However, because silver is getting more costly, many sweet shop owners use silver vark, containing aluminium.
+The most common ingredients used to make these sweets are khoya and chenna, and they are frequently laced with starch.
+Such food adulteration can be detected by boiling a tiny sample in water, cooling it, and subsequently adding a few drops of the iodine solution.

-There are several honey variations currently on the market, however owing to its high price, honey is frequently contaminated with caramelised sugar to enhance the bottle content.
+Several honey variations currently on the market.
+However, because of its high price, honey is frequently contaminated with caramelised sugar to enhance its taste.

-As shown in a study conducted by the Centre for Science and Environment, most honey brands available in the nation contain various levels of antibiotics.
-Their intake over time may result in antibiotic resistance, blood-related diseases, and liver harm.
+As shown in a study by the Centre for Science and Environment, most honey brands available in the nation contain various levels of antibiotics.
+Their intake over time may result in antibiotic resistance, blood-related diseases, and liver damage.

-Arhar dal is the most widely contaminated dal, and it generally gets adulterated with metanil yellow.
-Metanil yellow is a major non-permitted food colour that gets widely used in India.
-Long-term ingestion of metanil yellow produces neurotoxicity in the developing and adult brain.
+Arhar dal is the most widely contaminated dal, and it is generally adulterated with metanil yellow.
+Metanil yellow is a major non-permitted food colour that is widely used in India.
+Long-term ingestion of metanil yellow produces neurotoxicity in the developing and adult brains.

-When exposed to natural or manmade hazardous chemicals, the normal function of the nervous system gets altered, so that nerve tissue is damaged.
+When exposed to natural or manmade hazardous chemicals, the normal function of the nervous system is altered, and the nerve tissue is damaged.

-Metanil yellow gets used as a colouring adulterant in dal.
-Its concentration in dal may get determined by adding a few drops of HCl to a test sample; if the solution becomes pink, metanil yellow is present.
+Metanil yellow is used as a colouring adulterant in dal.
+Its concentration in dal may be determined by adding a few drops of HCl to a test sample; if the solution becomes pink, then metanil yellow is present.

-The most prevalent adulterants in Asafoetida are soapstone or other earthy substance and foreign resin.
+The most prevalent adulterants in Asafoetida are soapstone or other earthy substances and foreign resin.
 Because they are almost identical in size yet tasteless, papaya seeds and blackberries are the most popular adulterants used in black pepper (sometimes bitter).
-Red chilli powder gets contaminated with brick powder, salt powder, talc powder, and artificial colours such as Sudan Red.
+Red chilli powder is contaminated with brick powder, salt powder, talc powder, and artificial colours such as Sudan Red.